rcossio/MDwMD/README.md

 ### Front-end

+- **Mobile access**: Implementing mobile access would increase productivity (data could be uploaded from the mobile phone, which is easier to use in the tram)
 - **Data Loading and Filtering**: Address the issue of data loading and filtering where old entries interfere with new, filtered entries.
 Implementing `AbortController` is proposed as a solution.
 - **Result Sorting**: Fix the sorting of results by accession number, ensuring they appear in order despite varying fetch times.
-- **Mobile access**: Implementing mobile access would increase productivity (data could be uploaded from the mobile phone, which is easier to use in the tram)
-- **PDB linking**: There is no current way of linking the PDBs to the complexes with a front-end.
-Think of a way.

 ### HYDROPRO